 You can see which blocks are currently off by looking at your chain.
-Those blocks which are grayed out are inactive, and won't affect audio in any way (it will simply flow past them).
+Those blocks which are grayed out are inactive, and won't affect audio in any way.
+The audio will simply flow past any inactive blocks, as if they weren't there.
 Just be sure all desired blocks are on when needed!

-Single-clicking a block will reveal its popover for quick adjustment.
-When you click a second block, its popover will open and the first block's popover will be dismissed.
+Single-clicking a block's title area will reveal its popover for quick adjustment.
+When you click a second block, the first block's popover will close, and the second block's popover will open.
 Generally, this is desirable, but in some cases you may wish to more rapidly adjust a block's settings.

-To do this, you can tear off the popover by pulling it away from the block.
-Here you can see the popover for the 10-band Equalizer after it has been torn off.
+Below, you can see the popover for the 10 Band Equalizer after it has been detached.
 Its settings will now be accessible in Audio Hijack, even if another block is selected.

-At the bottom of each popover, you'll see a section called Presets.
-Presets are a way to save settings for a particular block, for later use.
-Presets are saved globally, so they can be used in another copy of the block in the same session, or in another session entirely.
+At the bottom of nearly every popover, you'll see a section called Presets.
+Presets are a way to save settings for a particular block type, for later use.
+Presets are saved at the application level, which means they can be used in any other copy of the block in Audio Hijack.

-A simple example of presets can be found in the 10-band equalizer.
-While it comes with some built-in presets for Rock or Jazz, you can also make a custom preset.
+A simple example of presets can be found in the 10 Band Equalizer.
+It comes with built-in presets for genres like “Rock” or “Jazz”, but you can also save custom presets.
 Tweak the settings to your liking, then select Save as Preset from the Presets menu.
 You'll be able to name your preset, and it will always be accessible from the Presets menu.

 The Presets menu in an Equalizer

-Do note that presets aren't limited solely to audio effects like the 10 Band Equalizer.
-In fact, you can save a preset in any block complex enough to offer a popover!
-That means you can save presets for the Application input, the Recorder block, and more.
-As you use Audio Hijack more, presets will save you tons of time.← PreviousNext →Mastering SessionsAudio Formats
+Presets aren't limited solely to audio effects like the 10 Band Equalizer.
+In fact, you can save a preset in almost any block, including the Application input, the Recorder block, and much more.
+Once you configure presets, they'll save you a tremendous amount of time.